geirawsm/swaylockcomics/README.md

 If you use multiple displays, the script will only place the comic strip on your primary screen.

-If the script can't fetch a comic because of net problems, it will use a previous strip from the same comic, if it can find one in the `strips`-folder.
+If the script can't fetch a comic because of connection issues, it will use a previous strip from the same comic, if it can find one in the `strips`-folder.
 If there is no net and no cached comic strip available, the script will use XKCD's password-strip as default.

 (This seems to be OK according to [Mr. xkcd himself](https://xkcd.com/about):